Skip to main content Skip to secondary navigation

 Goals help employees know what is expected of them in their position and help ensure you and your school/unit that employees are focused on the right things.
 As leaders, it is your responsibility to help your team member(s) see how their goals and the work they do contributes to the university's mission.

 The goal-setting process is a collaborative effort between you and your team members.
-By taking a synergistic approach, you can set clear concrete and connected expectations for results and behaviors to foster a partnership for a successful year for you, your team, and your organization.
+By taking a synergistic approach, you can set clear, concrete, and connected expectations for results and behaviors to foster a partnership for a successful year for you, your team, and your organization.

 Goal Setting process: